codio-content/Java/.guides/content/Learning-Objectives---Writing-ea55.md

 * ### Navigate the file system to the appropriate folder
-* ### Demonstrate how to open a file in write mode
+* ### Explain why using a buffer is preferable to interacting directly with the disk
 * ### Explain what happens when you write a file that does not exist
-* ### Demonstrate how to use the `writelines` method
-* ### Explain what happens when you write to a file that already exists
+* ### Demonstrate how to write multiline strings to a file
 * ### Differentiate between write and append modes
-* ### Differentiate between `open` and `with open`

 |||guidance
 ## Assumptions
-Students have completed the units on lists and strings.
+Students have completed the module on strings.
+Students are familiar with `try... catch... finally` blocks.

 ## Limitations
 These problems will be working with text files.
-Students need to know how to open files in the file directory.
-All text files will be located in the home directory for the Codio project.
+Students will only use the `BufferedWriter` class, and they will not use the `append` method when appending a file.
+The will continue to use the `write` method.
 |||